astrojuanlu/welcome-tg-bot/README.md

-# Python_Cient-fico_Bot
+# Welcome Telegram Bot

-Bot para el grupo Python Científico
+Simple bot that greets new users.